Eric Jonassen

-Eric Jonassen (born August 16, 1968) is an American former professional football tackle.
+Eric Jonassen (born August 16, 1968) is an American former professional football player who was a tackle in the National Football League (NFL).
 He played for the San Diego Chargers from 1993 to 1994.
 He was selected by the Chargers in the fifth round of the 1992 NFL draft.
+He played college football for the Penn State Nittany Lions and Bloomsburg Huskies.